Jupyter - How to use Jupyter in your local web browser to crunch data on Fender

 or http://127.0.0.1:8888/lab?token=b23e4350********************************db01a09e

+Each session needs its own unique port and jupyter lab automatically selected one that is free.
+You will need this port number later on when creating the SSH tunnel.
 Once the SSH tunnel is established you can user either of the URLs in a web browser on your local computer.

 Keep the token safe and treat it like a password to prevent others from hijacking your Jupyter session.

-Optionally in case you are running this inside screen
+Optionally in case you are running this inside screen:

 E.g.: